Charlie Chaplin Filmography Continued

 after Charlie's

-efforts to keep the engine running, they arrive at a dock and board
+engine running, they arrive at a dock and board

-crowded day cruiser.
+a crowded day cruiser.

 Charlie